Skip to content

 Bootstrap this repository

-Create the local development environment and install the repo-local Git configuration:
+Create the local development environment cloning from github and install the repo-local Git configuration:

 python3 scripts/bootstrap_dev_environment.py

-The bootstrap script installs the core package, the extracted first-party analyzer/backend packages, and the local embedding dependencies.
-It also provisions the local model artifact used by the real embedding backend, so codira index can build persisted embeddings without ad hoc first-run downloads inside this repository.
+The bootstrap script installs the core package, the extracted first-party analyzer/backend packages, and the local embedding dependencies through the uv-managed repository environment.

 The repository-local first-party package set is owned by: